 These are a few of my published pieces and a few other goodies.
+I honestly have a hard time consistently updating things, so a few might be missing.
 If you want more information, PDF copies of these publications, or my full length CV, please contact me at sallyann@umass.edu.
-You can also use your clever detective skills to sleuth out my academia.edu page if you like!

 Please note that my publications prior to 2023 appear under my previous surname.